bartfrenk/web-service-template/README.md

     boot -d seancorfield/boot-new new -t web-service -n hello-world -a 8001 -S

 This creates a functional Boot project.
-Executing the `run` task starts a server listening on the specified port with endpoints:
+Executing its `run` task starts a server listening on the specified port with endpoints:

 - `/version` Returns the version.